aliothbl/corporative-ms-country/README.md

 # corporative-ms-country

 ## Introduction
-Simple microservice created with Spring Boot and MondoDB.
-It is for consulting country data such as name, calling code and flag icon.
+Corporative Country is a simple microservice demo application created with Spring Boot and MondoDB for consulting country data such as name, calling code and flag icon.

 This project supports a case study that aims to show the difficulty of developing a microservice when Spring Boot is chosen for its construction.

 [![CircleCI](https://circleci.com/gh/circleci/circleci-docs.svg?style=shield)](https://app.circleci.com/pipelines/github/aliothbl/corporative-ms-country?branch=main)

 ## Prerequisites
- * Apache Maven 3.6.2 or later
+ * Apache Maven 3.6.2 or higher
- * JDK 8 or later
+ * JDK 8 or higher
  * Git GUI for GitHub Client
  * MongoDb

-## Instalation
+## Installation

 ### Database

  You can use [MongoDB Community Server](https://www.mongodb.com/try/download/community) or [MongoDb Atlas (Cloud)](https://www.mongodb.com/cloud/atlas).
-I use MongoDb Atlas.
+I used MongoDb Atlas to create the database.
- You can create the database user as 'app-user-ms-country' and the database name as 'corporative'.
+ You can create the user database as 'app-user-ms-country' and the database name as 'corporative' and you won’t have to change these properties on the application.properties file.

 ### Project

- 1 - Clone the repo, I use [GUI Client](https://git-scm.com/) for that
+ Clone the repo, I used [GUI Client](https://git-scm.com/)
  ```sh
     git clone https://github.com/aliothbl/corporative-ms-country.git
  ```

 ### Configuration

-In the file 'application.properties' settings your MongoDb.
+In the file 'application.properties' configure your MongoDb.
  ```sh
       corporative.ms.country.app-db-user=${APP_DB_USER:<user>}
       corporative.ms.country.app-db-password=${APP_DB_PASSWORD:<passoword>}